simjeehza/Declutter/README.md

 # Declutter
-A simple tool for freeing up space byb helping you clean up old media
+A simple tool for freeing up space by helping you clean up old media